Blog

 ITSM platforms connect with monitoring tools, CRM, ERP, and collaboration systems.
 Deep integrations eliminate manual data transfer and context switching, which is critical for teams managing complex environments.

 AI and machine learning are reshaping ITSM in fundamental ways.
-According to McKinsey's 2025 State of AI survey, AI agent use is most common in IT and knowledge management functions.
+Recent research shows AI agent use is most common in IT and knowledge management functions.
 What once required manual effort now happens automatically, and what was reactive becomes predictive.

 Key AI applications in ITSM include: